yidao620c/simpleblog/README.md

 -----------------------------------------------------
 ## How to Contribute

-You are welcome to contribute to mango-test as follow
+You are welcome to contribute to simpleblog as follow

 * add/edit wiki
 * report/fix issue